bubbledoodle/bubbledoodle.github.io/_posts/2017-01-30-Hello-World.md

 For the first blog, there is a gap between transfer from jekyll generated sample page to actually published gitpage.
 It is very easy to get lost in jekyll and github relations.
 For the second, I used it for finding a way to change the theme, while jekyll default generated page got a very ugly theme.
 Changing the theme actually took me tones of time.

-All in one sentence: __Here are some of difficulties I met during the entire procedure:__
+Here are some of difficulties I met during the entire procedure:

 1. gitpage clone into local repo, then what? serve jekyll in git repo dir?
 2. how can I change the theme? following gem instructions always report error and that does not feel good.